rana-sylvatica/OFOF1/README.md

 ![image](https://user-images.githubusercontent.com/95242582/177420697-fc26cb6a-f005-4b2a-90ea-1a2d32045680.png)
 However, JLCPCB has a minimum order quantity of 5, so this is not the most economical for a one-off build.

 Another good method would be to order the panels through a laser-cutting service like SendCutSend (for those in the USA/Canada).
-3mm acrylic or 1.6mm aluminum would both be suitable materials, and wouldn't be very expensive to make.
+3mm acrylic or MDF or 1.6mm aluminum would both be suitable materials, and wouldn't be very expensive to get manufactured.
 The panels can also be cut by hand from MDF or plywood or whatever.
 Just know that you may need longer screws if you use a material thicker than 3mm.

 Important note: assuming you have long enough screws, the bottom panel can be as thick as you'd like.
 The top panel however should be 3mm or less in thickness to allow the screw-together button housings to fit properly.
 For the OFOF1_alt, the top panel should be 1.5-1.6mm thick to allow the switches to clip into place.

 The files for the bottom panel, top panel, and alternate top panel are provided in DXF format (2D CAD), STEP format (3D CAD), and as Gerber PCB fabrication files.

+Also included is a DXF file for a cover plate for the alt version.
+This is optional but can be laser cut from clear acrylic to recess the switches somewhat and also allow for custom art, sandwiched between the top panel and cover plate.
+If you go this route you will need longer screws than the ones listed below for the alt version

 Outer dimensions of the panels are 14.5"x7".